By PPMAG | May 31, 2017

 - Checked their time allotment and determined how much time each project has to present.
 Remember to include time for speaker introductions and questions.

-- Prepared discussion questions.
+- Prepare discussion questions.

 By the opening reception, Session Chairs should have tried to meet with their speakers.

-- Introduced themselves to their speakers.
+- Introduce themselves to their speakers.

-- Located the session room.
+- Locate their session room.

 - Arrive 20 minutes early and load any presentations that could not be sent ahead of time.